michal-franc/michal-franc.github.io/_posts/2010-03-13-cursory-w-t-sql.md

 Lets Create Query for ID's .

-SELECT ID FROM DaneUzytkownikow Where DATEDIFF(day,'2007-01-01',Data) &lt; 0
+SELECT ID FROM DaneUzytkownikow Where DATEDIFF(day,'2007-01-01',Data) < 0

 Result:
 <ul>